brentp/cruzdb/README.rst

 ----

-Most of the per-row features are implemented in `cruzdb/models.py` in the Mixin class.
+Most of the per-row features are implemented in `cruzdb/models.py` in the Feature class.
 If you want to add something to a feature (like the existing feature.utr5) add it here.

 The tables are reflected using `sqlalchemy`_ and mapped in the